tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/features.rst

 Amazon Connector Features
 =========================

-The **Amazon Connector** synchronizes the orders between Amazon and your Odoo database, which reduces considerably the amount of time spent on your Amazon Seller Central dashboard, making your daily routine a lot easier.
+The **Amazon Connector** synchronizes the orders between Amazon and your CoquiAPPs database, which reduces considerably the amount of time spent on your Amazon Seller Central dashboard, making your daily routine a lot easier.